SVC CalendarApplyVisit SVCGive

 • Graduates of the Advanced Manufacturing and Design program will be trained and well-equipped to pursue a career with opportunities in a wide range of industries as technical leaders or managers in manufacturing and production environments.
 They will be able to apply their knowledge and skills to collaborate on the design, development, and implementation of manufacturing systems that are efficient, cost-effective, and produce high-quality products.

-This accredited Bachelor’s degree prepares students to pursue graduate programs in a variety of fields, including MBA programs.
+This accredited bachelor's degree prepares students to pursue graduate programs in a variety of fields, including MBA programs.

-Hybrid with Tuesday in person meetings:
+Hybrid with Wednesday in person labs:

-• Year 3 Afternoon (1 pm – 4 pm)
+• Year 3 Afternoon (8 a.m. – 12 p.m.)

-• Year 4 Morning and Afternoon (9:30 am – 12:30 pm and 1 pm – 4 pm)
+• Year 4 Morning and Afternoon (8 a.m. – 12 p.m. and 12:30 p.m. – 2:30 p.m.)

 Upper-division classes carry higher tuition rates than associate degree courses.